andrevidela/Research-report/Activity.md

 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 15.12

+- test fail due to corrupt TTC, whut?

+# 12.12

+- [x] try to fix the compile errors due to the new tag
+  - it compiles!

 # 11.12

 - [x] installed and setup streaming software on personal laptop